-Super prime property is the top 1% of the property market by value.
+Super prime property in London is the top 5% of the property market by value.

 However, the definition of super-prime property can vary depending on with whom you speak.
 For some people, it merely means “best in class”, and that is all they need to know.
 In this brief guide, we will explore the various definitions.